Literacy at Norham

 8. It is easy for children to become reliant on IT for writing.
 Sadly, this does not prepare all pupils for impending examinations where spelling, punctuation and grammar are of considerable importance.
 Encourage them to write, at least from time to time, by hand.
 Thank you letters provide a regular opportunity for most children to put pen to paper.

-9. Encourage your child to participate in events like ‘World Book Day’ or encourage them to take part in the school book club.
+9. Encourage your child to participate in events like ‘World Book Day’ or encourage them to take part in the activities we promote and offer in school.

 10. Make sure that your child reads during the summer holiday period.
 Pupils often regress in terms of their reading ability during this time, which puts them at a disadvantage in accessing the curriculum when they return to school in September.